Survivor: Micronesia

 Survivor: Micronesia – Fans vs. Favorites, also known as Survivor: Fans vs. Favorites and Survivor: Micronesia, is the sixteenth season of the American CBS competitive reality television series Survivor.
 It is the show's third season to include contestants from past seasons, after the all-returning contestant pool from Survivor: All-Stars, along with Survivor: Guatemala, in which two contestants from Survivor: Palau returned for a second chance.

 The season was filmed in Palau, marking the second time Survivor had filmed there (the first being 2005).
 The filming locations for this season were the same as those used in Survivor: Palau, with Airai living in the former Koror camp and Malakal living in the former Ulong camp.
 Exile Island returned this season after being absent from Survivor: China, with a new twist of one castaway from each tribe being sent to Exile Island where they competed to find the hidden immunity idol.

 The full cast of 20 contestants was revealed on January 3, 2008, by Entertainment Weekly.
 For the first time since Survivor: Panama, the final Tribal Council featured two rather than three finalists.
 This was also the first season to feature an even-numbered jury, with eight jurors rather than the usual seven or nine.

 In the end, Parvati Shallow defeated fellow Favorite Amanda Kimmel by a vote of 5–3 to become the Sole Survivor.
 The viewers' favorite contestants, as named on the reunion show, were James Clement, Kimmel and Oscar "Ozzy" Lusth.
 The season has been considered one of the show's best, with the blindside elimination of fifth-place contestant Erik Reichenbach by the four remaining female survivors – Parvati, Amanda, Cirie Fields and Natalie Bolton – as the series' best event.

+Casting

+The season was initially cast as a second "all-star" season with exclusively returning players, but the idea was changed to a "fans vs. favorites" format as the producers felt that the all-star format was becoming derivative in reality television.
+Stephenie LaGrossa and Bobby Jon Drinkard's appearances in both Palau and Guatemala combined with Palau winner, Tom Westman declining an offer to compete due to him not wanting to ruin his reputation amongst the fans of the show, excluded all contestants from those seasons to return.
+Westman would eventually return for Survivor: Heroes vs. Villains.
+Confirmed contestants who were considered, but eventually cut were Coby Archa and Janu Tornell from Palau, Terry Deitz, Danielle DiLorenzo and Shane Powers from Panama, and Yul Kwon from Cook Islands.
+Probst expressed concern over Jonny Fairplay's inclusion on the cast, as he was skeptical of Fairplay's actions since appearing on Survivor: Pearl Islands, but he kept Fairplay as he felt Fairplay would be good for entertaining television.
+Probst additionally stated that casting fans for the season became a difficult task for production as they were aiming to find the show's biggest fans, noting Kathy Sleckman's frequent auditioning.